-You are my I love you - As soon as I saw this book in the store I knew we would have to buy it.
-The pictures are gorgeous, and my 2 year old loved looking at them!
+You Are My I Love You – This is easily one of my favorite children’s books.
+The pictures are gorgeous, and my 2 year old loves looking at them!
 But the text, it made me tear up.
 He may not understand what it’s saying now, but he will one day.
-The book goes through all of these different scenarios about what the mom is to the baby and what the baby is to the mama “I am your calm, you are my wild” etc. it goes through so many different parts of a day with a mama and baby (They are both drawn as teddy bears) and it’s very relatable.
-The last verse goes “I am your goodnight kiss and you are my ‘I love you’” … Such a sweet book to share with a baby.
+The book goes through all of these different scenarios about what the mom is to the baby and what the baby is to the mama “I am your calm, you are my wild” and so forth.
+It takes you on a journey through many different parts of a day with a mama and baby (They are both drawn as teddy bears) and it’s very relatable.
+The last verse goes “I am your goodnight kiss and you are my ‘I love you'” … Such a sweet book to share with a little one.

-I love you forever - This is a book I will always love.
-My MIL bought it for Little Man for his first Christmas, and it is one of the sweetest books.
+Love You Forever– This is a book I will always love.
+My Mother In Law bought it for my son on his first Christmas, and it is one of the sweetest books.
 It takes you through the life of a mother and son from newborn, to toddler, to teenage years, adult years and then when the mom is on her deathbed but they always say the same lines to each other “I love you forever, I’ll like you for always…” so sweet.
 And a reminder that even when the child is naughty mama still loves him!

-Guess how much I love you - This book is a sweet “competition” between mama bunny and baby bunny.
+Guess How Much I Love You– This book is a sweet “competition” between mama bunny and baby bunny.
 The baby tells the mama that he loves her as far as his arms can reach and the mama counters that she loves him as far as her arms can reach. which is, of course, much farther.
 They go back and for declaring their love until the baby bunny think’s he’s won when he declares “I love you to the moon!”.
 The pictures show the mama tucking him into bed and smiling as she says “I love you to the moon…and back”.
 Such a sweet book, and I didn’t know that it was the source of that popular “to the moon and back” quote until I read it to the end!
-I just might be getting this one for the Princess this year!

 What about you?
 How do you celebrate Valentine’s day with your family?
 Do you have any favorite “love you” books that you would add to this list?